Skip to main content Skip to footer site map

 Table of Contents

-There is a cap on the weekly benefit an employee will receive – it cannot exceed 60 times the minimum wage – but the compensation benefit will be determined on a sliding scale, so lower-paid employees will receive a maximum benefit of up to 95 percent of their regular weekly pay.
+There is a cap on the weekly benefit an employee will receive – it cannot exceed 60 times the current state minimum wage – and the compensation benefit will be determined on a sliding scale, so lower-paid employees will receive a maximum benefit of up to 95 percent of their regular weekly pay.
 The PFML Act in Connecticut contains language indicating that benefits will be reduced if revenue is insufficient.

 • Birth or adoption of a child or a foster care placement for bonding purposes